 4. Attention agility - the habit of mindfully “paying attention to the way we pay attention”.
 Becoming aware of how our attention cycles work, our natural limits, what diverts it, and what helps us refuel and sustain it, so that we can facilitate our ability to focus by designing our commitments and environments with this precious resource in mind.

-Hope you found this article on Becoming Agile helpful.
 To be notified when more articles like this are published, join my mailing list here.